coder/docs/admin/workspace-providers/deployment.md

 ```

 If you want to update any of the helm chart's values, you can do so by supplying
-a values file (`-f myvalues.yaml`) or using with the `--set` flag.
+a values file (`-f myvalues.yaml`) or using the `--set` flag.
 Any existing
-values that were set during installation will persist unless you explicitly
+values that you set during installation will persist unless you explicitly write
-write over them.
+over them.

 ## Deleting a workspace provider